Mijo Dadić: Careers

 Childhood friend Marin Mikac convinced his compatriot to seek fortune in Malaysia, and Mijo Dadic duly followed in 2004.
 Together with Marin Mikac, they managed to land a contract with Malaysian Premier League side MK Land FC, under the watchful eye of head coach Khan Hung Meng, joining a team laden with big stars of the Malaysian game such as Marlon Alex James, K. Nanthakumar, Shahrin Majid, Paidiya Rao, M. Chandran amongst others.
 There was much excitement for club football back then; fighting for honours with the states in the Malaysian League and MK Land FC emerged as a force to be reckoned with.
 In his first season there, MK Land FC missed out on promotion to the Malaysian Super League, finishing three points behind winners MPPJ FC, as during then only the champion's gain promotion.
 It was an almost similar tale the following season in 2005 when MK Land FC finished third in the standings, once more failing to obtain promotion.
 In 2006, MK Land FC pulled out of the M-League citing financial difficulties, and thus were handed a 5-year ban by Football Association of Malaysia (FAM).
 Their staff including the players were left in a quandary and Mijo Dadic was forced to head home, due to FAM's ruling whereby foreign players were not allowed to switch camps immediately within the League, upon completion of their contract, despite him attracting attention from other teams.

 Returning to Croatia in 2006, Mijo Dadić played Second Division football with a club from Zagreb.
 It was a decent club but they too struggled with players' wages.
 Fellow countryman Bojan Hodak rescued Mijo Dadić from obscurity in their country, offering the latter a chance to play for another club side, UPB-MyTeam FC in their Malaysian Premier League debut.
 Mijo Dadic was glad to learn that his former mentor at MK Land FC, Khan Hung Meng also assumed a coaching position at the club, and immediately agreed to come back to Malaysia.
 It was a remarkable season for UPB-MyTeam FC, chugging their way up the standings to earn promotion to the Malaysian Super League, finishing runner-up.
 However, Mijo Dadić who played a pivotal part in the first half of the campaign, even scoring UPB-MyTeam FC's first ever goal in the M-League, was struck by ligament injury in the home match against Sabah FA in April, and missed the rest of the season recuperating.

-Dadić will feature in the Malaysian Super League for the first time in yet another debut of sorts for UPB-MyTeam FC.
-Thoroughly enjoying his time here, he recently signed on an extension to his playing career saying "I give my best all the time, and I hate to lose".
+Dadić will play in the Malaysian Super League for the first time for UPB-MyTeam FC.
+He signed a contract extension with the blub and stated that he "give[s his] best all the time, and [hates] to lose".

 In Persiba Balikpapan Mijo Dadić was selected to be Captain of team.
 Then, he moved to Deltras in the Indonesia Super League on 2011/2012 season.